sabbamonte/Project1-Wiki/README.md

-# CS50W-Wiki
+# Project1-Wiki

-A Wikipedia-like Website where you can look up subjects and create them.
+A Wikipedia-like web application where you can look up subjects and create them.
 This is a project for CS50's Web Programming with Python and Javascript.

 Created with Python, HTML, CSS and Markdown